 - Does the property have adequate access and all other rights necessary for the proposed re-development?

-- Are there any restrictive covenants which would prevent or restrictive the use or buildings which can be built on the property?
+- Are there any restrictive covenants which would prevent or restrict using or building on the property?

 - Do the boundaries on the title deeds match up with the layout of the property on the ground?

-- Are there are areas adjacent to the property owned by a third party which could impede or prevent the re-development?
+- Are there any areas adjacent to the property owned by a third party which could impede or prevent the re-development?

 - Are the roadways adjacent to the property adopted and maintained by the local authority so that there are adequate rights of way?